-Thirstie is powering on-demand delivery for Dom Perignon
+Thirstie is powering on-demand delivery for Dom Pérignon

 Expedia’s chief financial officer is now its CEO as Dara Khosrowshahi leaves to run Uber

-Booze delivery startup Thirstie is adding a new twist to its model — it’s working directly with alcohol brands, starting with Dom Perignon, to offer on-demand delivery.
+Booze delivery startup Thirstie is adding a new twist to its model — it’s working directly with alcohol brands, starting with Dom Pérignon, to offer on-demand delivery.

 When we wrote about Thirstie back in 2015, the startup allowed consumers to buy alcohol from nearby stores that already made deliveries.
 Co-founder and CEO Devaraj Southworth said Thirstie will continue to offer this consumer service (where it competes with other startups like Minibar).
 But his focus has shifted elsewhere.

 “We set off on a slightly different strategy, looking at a more enterprise or B2B solution,” Southworth said.
-“A lot of it had to do with capital efficiency” — rather launching expensive marketing campaigns to attract consumers, Thirstie can leverage the name recognition of a brand like Dom Perignon.
+“A lot of it had to do with capital efficiency” — rather than launching expensive marketing campaigns to attract consumers, Thirstie can leverage the name recognition of a brand like Dom Pérignon.

-In this case, Dom Perignon is testing out a service where consumers (starting in New York and Miami) should be able to order a bottle directly from the Dom Perignon website and get it delivered within an hour.
+In this case, Dom Pérignon is testing out a service where consumers (starting in New York and Miami) should be able to order a bottle directly from the Dom Pérignon website and get it delivered within an hour.

-“A continuation of the Moët Hennessy USA ambition of innovation in the market, the launch of a 1-hour luxury delivery service for Dom Pérignon presents a new avenue in which to delight the Dom Pérignon consumer, in the on-demand and immediate world they live in,” said Dom Perignon Vice President Jorge COsano in the announcement.
+“A continuation of the Moët Hennessy USA ambition of innovation in the market, the launch of a 1-hour luxury delivery service for Dom Pérignon presents a new avenue in which to delight the Dom Pérignon consumer, in the on-demand and immediate world they live in,” said Dom Pérignon vice president in the announcement.

 Southworth said Thirstie built the underlying e-commerce platform powering these transactions, while fulfillment gets handled by stores in the Thirstie network.